FAQs

 Notice that the biggest cost of “day of” Operational Dismality is the lost productivity of the aircraft, which can also be seen in United Airline’s 1995 Value of Productivity Gains analysis below.

 First and foremost, GreenLandings® is a statistical benefit program.
-And although GreenLandings® can, and often does improve individual flights, the main goal of GreenLandings® is to improve the system solution.
+And although GreenLandings® can, and often does improve individual flights, the main goal of GreenLandings® is to improve the entire system.

 As an example of a system benefit, when GreenLandings® is operational, the time from the arrival cornerpost to landing (Dwell Time) for all aircraft is reduced.
 This means that even if you are not able to make your individual RTA, your flight still benefits from the fact that other pilots were able to make their RTA.